 Another helpful maintenance feature is a wind speed sensor.
-When wind speed picks up even a strong highly pressurized spray steam of water is bound to break up and scatter in the wind.
-Suddenly the spray from you fountain finial or carefully aimed spitters could be missing the pool entirely and soaking the grass, passing pedestrians on walkways, or even passing vehicles that are in the wind’s path!
-This may not be a high concern for a typical residential fountain, but in commercial or park settings with frequent foot and vehicle traffic it can be a problem.
+When wind speed picks up even a strong highly pressurized spray stream of water is bound to break up and scatter in the wind.
+Suddenly the spray from stone fountain finial or carefully aimed spitters could be missing the pool entirely and soaking the grass, passing pedestrians on walkways, or even passing vehicles that are in the wind’s path!
+This may not be a high concern for a typical residential fountain.
+Commercial or park settings with frequent foot and vehicle traffic can be a problem.
 A fountain wind sensor can monitor wind speed and shut the fountain pump off once the wind speed exceeds a certain threshold.

 You can also add pump timers and on/off controls to your fountain.
-You can hard wire a switch to your home, add a wireless remote control if the fountain is in close proximity, or setup timers to run your fountain during certain hours.
+You can hard wire a switch to your home, add a wireless remote control.
+If the fountain is in close proximity or sets up timers to run your fountain during certain hours.

-As you can see, there are many options that can be added to your fountain.
+You can attach pump timer with a fountain in different ways.
 We can help you design a fountain that truly sets itself apart through the addition of the features we mentioned.

 Looking for someone who can install a spray ring and other fountain accessories for you?
-Carved Stone Creations is located in Kaukauna, WI and we are a reasonable drive away from many Midwest metro areas including Milwaukee, Madison, Chicago, Indianapolis, Fort Wayne, Minneapolis, St. Paul, Grand Rapids, Ann Arbor, Traverse City, Davenport, Des Moines, St. Louis, Kansas City, Cincinnati, Columbus, etc. Visit our showroom to see first hand what we can design for you.
-Our convenient centralized location also means we can bring all of the tools and heavy equipment we need to tackle any installation job.
+Carved Stone Creations is located in Kaukauna.
+We are a reasonable drive away from many Midwest metro areas including Milwaukee, Madison, Chicago, Indianapolis, Fort Wayne, Minneapolis, St. Paul, Grand Rapids, Ann Arbor, Traverse City, Davenport, Des Moines, St. Louis, Kansas City, Cincinnati, Columbus, etc. Visit our showroom to see first hand what we can design for you.
+Our convenient centralized location also means we can bring all of the tools and heavy equipment required.

-We understand the affect our harsh Midwest winters can have on exterior stone work and we design and install architectural stonework like fountains, statues, exterior stone veneer, etc with those factors in mind.
+We understand the effect our harsh Midwest winters can have on exterior stone fountains.
+We design and install architectural stonework like fountains, statues, exterior stone veneer, etc with those factors in mind.
 We’ll make sure the stone work we install for you stands up to the weather and the test of time!